ShrRa/interpython_hpc/_episodes/12-code-examples.md

 ## Introduction to CUDA

-In HPC systems, **CUDA** (Compute Unified Device Architecture), a parallel computing platform and programming model developed by **NVIDIA** is the most widely used platform for GPU programming.
+In HPC systems, CUDA (Compute Unified Device Architecture), a parallel computing platform and programming model developed by NVIDIA is the most widely used platform for GPU programming.
 CUDA allows developers to write highly parallel code that runs directly on the GPU, providing fine-grained control over memory usage, thread management, and performance optimization.
-It allows developers to harness the power of **NVIDIA GPUs** for general-purpose computing, known as GPGPU (General-Purpose computing on Graphics Processing Units).
+It allows developers to harness the power of NVIDIA GPUs for general-purpose computing, known as GPGPU (General-Purpose computing on Graphics Processing Units).

 ### A Brief History

-- **Introduced by NVIDIA in 2006**, CUDA was the first platform to provide direct access to the GPU's virtual instruction set and parallel computational elements.
+- Introduced by NVIDIA in 2006, CUDA was the first platform to provide direct access to the GPU's virtual instruction set and parallel computational elements.
 - Before CUDA, GPUs were primarily used for rendering graphics, and general-purpose computations required indirect use through graphics APIs like OpenGL or DirectX.
 - CUDA revolutionized scientific computing, deep learning, and high-performance computing (HPC) by enabling massive parallelism and accelerating workloads previously limited to CPUs.

 ### How CUDA Works

-CUDA allows developers to write **C, C++, Fortran, and Python** code that runs on the GPU.
+CUDA allows developers to write C, C++, Fortran, and Python code that runs on the GPU.

-- A CUDA program typically runs **on both the CPU (host)** and **the GPU (device)**.
+- A CUDA program typically runs on both the CPU (host) and the GPU (device).
-- Computational tasks (kernels) are written to execute in parallel across thousands of lightweight **CUDA threads**.
+- Computational tasks (kernels) are written to execute in parallel across thousands of lightweight CUDA threads.
 - These threads are organized hierarchically into:
-  - **Grids** of **Blocks**
+  - Grids of Blocks
-  - **Blocks** of **Threads**
+  - Blocks of Threads

 This hierarchical design allows fine-grained control over memory and computation.